bookpanda/mygraderlist-frontend/README.md

 ```

 Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
 You would see the app as an empty app.
-To see the app with data, you need to run the [https://github.com/bookpanda/mygraderlist-gateway](backend server).
+To see the app with data, you need to run the [MyGraderList gateway server](https://github.com/bookpanda/mygraderlist-gateway).